- How will I manage a five-week hiatus from my job?

 Research and experience indicate that five intense weeks (Monday through Saturday) provide the right level of rigor and immersion for a senior management audience.
 While this is a significant time commitment, successful leaders are able to convert this time away into an opportunity that extends beyond the AMP experience itself.
 They delegate their daily and monthly tasks to others in their organization, preparing them for greater responsibility.
 When participants return to the office, they often choose to maintain the new delegation of duties to gain more time to implement the new practices and ideas gained at AMP.

 Wharton AMP is grounded in key components of peer mentoring, real time context, and guided practice and reflection.
-While case studies come into play, more of the learning comes from experiential and interactive sessions.
+While case studies come into play, learning is largely experiential and interactive.

 - Wharton AMP is exclusive and selective, with a maximum of about 60 participants.
+This size class is large enough to foster diversity of vertical industries, disciplines, and cultures, but small enough to build strong relationships will all classmates.
 Other schools often have in excess of 100 participants per program session.

-- Wharton AMP participants spend up to six hours daily with Wharton faculty.
+- Wharton AMP participants spend at least six hours daily with Wharton faculty.
 Elsewhere, faculty members spend much less time with participants, or the majority of primary program instructors are outside consultants and professionals who aren't standing faculty.

-- Wharton AMP provides participants with their own iPad tablet computer as part of the instructional package.
-All course material and faculty publications are preloaded onto the device, which makes it easy to review lessons during AMP and afterward, when participants return home.
+- Wharton AMP provides participants with their own iPad tablet computer with a Community Platform as part of the instructional package.
+All course material and faculty publications are preloaded onto the device, which makes it easy to review lessons during AMP and stay connected afterward, when participants return home.
 They can also use it to make video calls and stay in touch.
-AMP remains one of the few executive education programs to provide this technology to participants.

 The total AMP fee is $55,000.
 This includes private accommodations, most meals, and all program materials.